tangemicioglu/tangemicioglu.github.io/_news/2022-01-04-silentspeller-buzzfeed.md

 date: 2022-01-04
 collection: news
 ---
-Our work on SilentSpeller was featured on [BuzzFeed](https://www.buzzfeednews.com/article/richardnieva/google-glass-creator-is-experimenting-with-a-smart-retainer) and other media outlets.
+Our work on SilentSpeller was featured by [BuzzFeed](https://www.buzzfeednews.com/article/richardnieva/google-glass-creator-is-experimenting-with-a-smart-retainer) and other media outlets.